-Group affordability is assessed to determine that relevant parameters are meeting the current and projected future regulatory and strategic goals.
+Above all, the assessment of Group affordability is a regulatory requirement as per Sect.7 InstVV.
+This sustainability analysis is conducted to determine that relevant parameters are meeting the current and projected future regulatory and strategic goals.
 The affordability parameters used are fully aligned with our Risk Appetite Framework and ensure that the bank's capital as well as liquidity position and planning, its risk-bearing capacity, the combined capital buffer requirements, and results are adequately taken into account.

 When assessing Group and divisional performance, we reference a range of considerations.
 The performance is assessed in context of divisional financial and - based on Balanced Scorecards - nonfinancial targets.
-The financial targets are subject to appropriate risk- adjustment, in particular by referencing the degree of future potential risks to which Deutsche Bank may be exposed, and the amount of capital required to absorb severe unexpected losses arising from these risks.
+The financial targets are subject to appropriate risk-adjustment, in particular by referencing the degree of future potential risks to which Deutsche Bank may be exposed, and the amount of capital required to absorb severe unexpected losses arising from these risks.
 For the infrastructure functions, the performance assessment is mainly based on the achievement of cost targets and the Balanced Scorecards.
 While the allocation of VC to infrastructure functions depends on the overall performance of Deutsche Bank, it is not dependent on the performance of the division(s) these functions, particularly independent control functions, oversee.